Piilu/synced-video-app/README.md

 # Todo
-- Video upload
+- Search component logic
+- folder structure for users
+- video download and streaming for allowed users
 - Make navbar conditions more manageable
-- Send room data to db and manage users (done?)
+- Allow guest into rooms